bitcoinfacts/glacierprotocol.github.io/_docs/withdrawal/preparation.md

 1. If this is **not** your first time working with Glacier:
     1. Use a networked computer to access the latest full release of Glacier ( not just the protocol document) at <https://github.com/bitcoinfacts/GlacierProtocol/releases>.
-    2. Open the protocol document (Glacier.pdf) within the ZIP file.
-    3. Check the Release Notes (Appendix E) of the protocol document to see if there are any new versions of Glacier recommended.
+    1. Check the Release Notes of the protocol document to see if there are any new versions of Glacier recommended.
-    4. Whether or not you decide to upgrade, review the errata for the version of Glacier you are using at <https://github.com/bitcoinfacts/GlacierProtocol/releases>.
+    1. Whether or not you decide to upgrade, review the errata for the version of Glacier you are using at <https://github.com/bitcoinfacts/GlacierProtocol/releases>.
 2. Open your electronic copy of the
 <span class="warning">Cold Storage Information Page</span>